 We responded to a certificate of occupancy request for over 400 residents.
 Around the same time, another request was submitted for all meeting minutes from 2012 to 2019.
 We charged a fee for our staff’s time because there was a lot of work involved in gathering electronic records.
 Thankfully, our agenda and minutes are done electronically.
 We do print out the minutes for final approval, so we always have a hard copy as well.
 If it takes more than 30 minutes to process a response, we will charge for a PRR request.

 We use Laserfiche as our content services platform to manage electronic records.
 We receive recurring requests for building permits that were issued in a specific month.
 Now, the team is trained on how to use JustFOIA.
 A task gets assigned to them and we can attach the document directly to the response document.
 When we respond to the citizen, it’s all electronic.

-See How the City of Kissimmee Processes Public Records Request:
+See the City of Kissimmee's Public Records Process:

 Managing lien searches.
 We are no longer forced to manage spreadsheets and to process requests with paper.
 The tracking has improved immensely.
 Now, we can search to see what’s been provided in the past so we prevent duplication of our efforts.
 We can see what was provided, rather than looking at the excel spreadsheet and then searching to find that information in Laserfiche.
 Before we didn’t have to keep copies of the information we sent out – now, I can see attachments for every completed request.

-“Before JustFOIA, we were logging things in an excel spreadsheet and we couldn’t have more than one person using it at once.
-Now, we have the flexibility to assign the request to someone and keep track of the status at any point to see the progress.” – Linda Hansell
+“Before JustFOIA, we logged requests in an excel spreadsheet and only one person could access it at a time.
+Now, we have the flexibility to assign the request to someone and keep track of the status at any point to see the progress.“